nimesh-mittal/n_users/README.md

 ## Background

 Aim of this service is to provide ability to manage users.
-A user can have multiple attributes like
+A user entity contains:

-1. Basic attributes like location and contact information
+1. Basic attributes: location and contact information
-2. A User can maintain multiple profiles
+2. A User can have multiple profiles
 3. A User can have multiple preferences
-4. A User can have avatar or Profile Imange
+4. A User can have profile Image

 While this list covers some common usecases it is no way exhaustive.